-The Company had one Executive Director as at 31 December 2022.
+The Company had one Executive Director as of 31 December 2023.
 Executive Directors receive a remuneration package and qualify for long-term incentives on the same basis as other employees.

 Management and General Staff

 Total remuneration packages for employees comprises the following: